-Before making any purchases or soliciting any services for an organization (including printing posters, securing services from Facilities, purchasing anything with the intention of reimbursement, or doing anything else that requires a budget code), the student organization adviser must be contacted.
+Before making any purchases or soliciting any services for an organization (including printing posters, securing services from facilities, purchasing anything with the intention of reimbursement, or doing anything else that requires a budget code), the student organization adviser must be contacted.
+Students must comply with the University's purchasing policies and procedures.
 Once an organization has met with its adviser, it will be able to use one of the following options: